 Admission to the Medical Assessment is by GP or other consultant referral only.

-The GP contacts the MAU with patient details and the MAU team will indicate immediately whether the patients’ condition is suitable for admission to the unit.
+The GP contacts the MAU with patient details and the MAU team will indicate immediately if the patients’ condition is suitable for admission to the unit.
 The patient is then contacted by one of the MAU team who confirms an admission time and reconfirms the details with the GP.

 The aim is to complete all tests and investigations on the same day and depending on the outcome, the patient may be admitted to the hospital or alternatively discharged back to the care of their GP.